 NOTE: The resolution bandwidth of the measuring equipment should be equal to the measurement bandwidth.
 However, to improve measurement accuracy, sensitivity and efficiency, the resolution bandwidth may be smaller than the measurement bandwidth.
 When the resolution bandwidth is smaller than the measurement bandwidth, the result should be integrated over the measurement bandwidth in order to obtain the equivalent noise bandwidth of the measurement bandwidth.

+6.6.4.2.5.5 Additional operating band unwanted emissions limits for operation with shared spectrum channel access

+In addition, for operation with shared spectrum channel access, the BS may have to comply with the applicable operating band unwanted emission limits established regionally, when deployed in regions where those limits apply and under the conditions declared by the manufacturer.
+The regional requirements may be in the form of conducted power, power spectral density, EIRP and other types of limits.
+In case of regulatory limits based on EIRP, assessment of the EIRP level is described in Annex F.2.

 6.6.4.3 Minimum requirements for BS type 1-C